In this article, Hooke Audio will show you how to learn Do Smart Tvs Have Bluetooth and connect wireless headsets with other devices.

 - The Avantree Bluetooth Transmitter 5.0 is an excellent option for TVs without a headphone jack.
 It has excellent reviews as before but offers many different setup options (Optical, Auxiliary, RCA, and USB).

-Yes, some smart TVs have Bluetooth built-in, but not all.
+Yes, some smart TVs have Bluetooth built-in, but not all Smart TVs.
 It depends on the model.
-Hopefully, this article can help you to know “do smart tv have Bluetooth.”
-If you have any other requests or questions, don’t hesitate to let us know in the comment below, we will try to respond as soon as possible.
+Hopefully, this article can help you to know do smart tv have Bluetooth.
+Feel free to leave a comment with any additional questions or requests, and we will do our best to get back to you as soon as we can.